danielnbarbosa/drlnd_continuous_control/Report.md

 ![results](assets/results.png)

 ## Ideas for Future Work
 Other enhancements that I did not have time to explore but may yield promising results:
   - Add noise to the policy parameters.
 There is [evidence](https://blog.openai.com/better-exploration-with-parameter-noise/) that this can boost performance.
   - Use the [PPO](https://arxiv.org/abs/1707.06347) algorithm.
 A policy gradient method that is also very effective, though it would have to be adapted for continuous action spaces.
+  - A thorough hyperparameter grid search.
+Time and money constraints prevented an exhaustive hyperparameter search.

+## Other considerations
+It's also worth noting that it is fairly easy to reduce the number of episodes to solve the environment by increasing the `batch_size` or decreasing the `update_every` (number of steps that pass before doing a gradient update).
+But this results in an increased wall time.
+I would argue that wall time is a better metric then number of episodes or number of steps when evaluating the agent's performance.
+Of course this muddles comparisons across different hardware but should be fine for comparisons on the same hardware.